nix-community/nixos-anywhere/README.md

 - Target Machine:

+  - The machine must be reachable over the public internet or local network.
+If a VPN is needed, define a custom installer via the --kexec flag which connects to your VPN.
   - Unless you're using the option to boot from a NixOS installer image, or providing your own `kexec` image, it must be running x86-64 Linux with kexec support.
 Most `x86_64` Linux systems do have kexec support.
 By providing